Thomas Boulsover: Old Sheffield Plate

-Thomas Boulsover repaid the money loaned from Strelley Pegge and continued his enterprise with the help of two apprentices, also hiring John Hoyland as an agent to promote the sale of his buttons.
-Unfortunately Boulsover did not take out a patent on his discovery of Sheffield plate and Hoyland set up a business of his own making buttons and passed the secrets of the process on to others.
+Thomas Boulsover continued his enterprise with the help of two apprentices, also hiring John Hoyland as an agent to promote the sale of his buttons.
+Boulsover did not take out a patent on his discovery of Old Sheffield Plate and his cutlers such as Thomas Law and Joseph Hancock were able to set up rival firms.
+Hancock in particular was notable as the first to manufacture larger and hollow items from fused plate, and was later erroneously credited as the inventor of the material by some early 19th century sources.
 Despite this competition, Boulsover's button business thrived.
-In 1751 Thomas was elected as one of the 24 assistants to the Master Cutler, however even though he was re-elected as an assistant the following year he never rose any higher in the Company of Cutlers.
-In 1757 he moved his business to larger premises on Norfolk Street (now the location of the Crucible Theatre stage door), in the same year he bought Whiteley Wood Hall from his initial patron Strelley Pegge.
-Now a member of the gentry, Boulsover's guidance as a leading townsman was eagerly sought; he became involved in discussions on the Sheffield to Leeds turnpike road and became one of the original trustees.
+In 1751 Boulsover was elected as one of the 24 assistants to the Master Cutler, however even though he was re-elected as an assistant the following year he never rose any higher in the Company of Cutlers.
+In 1757 he moved his business to larger premises on Norfolk Street (now the location of the Crucible Theatre stage door), in the same year he bought Whiteley Wood Hall from Strelley Pegge for £1350.
+Now a member of the gentry, Boulsover became involved in discussions on the Sheffield to Leeds turnpike road and became one of the original trustees.